 Praying for revival is praying for open eyes among the people of God.
 Lord, help us to see Jesus!
 Open the eyes of our hearts that we might know You and become aware of Your Presence here in our lives.

 The experience of Israel under the leadership of Moses is a great teacher for the Church today as we cry out to God for revival.
-My friend, Terry Teykl, has written a powerful book entitled The Presence Based Church.
-He writes, "As a result of their unique relationship with God, the Israelites became the original Presence-based people.
+My friend, Terry Teykl, wrote a powerful book entitled The Presence Based Church.
+He writes, “As a result of their unique relationship with God, the Israelites became the original Presence based people.
 Under the leadership of Moses, and at God’s bidding, they made the Presence the axis of their lives.

 “The Ark of the Covenant was always located in the tabernacle at the very center of the camp.
 The 12 tribes were divided into four groups and stationed symmetrically around the Presence: three to the north, three to the south, three to the east, and three to the west.
 By day they saw the cloud that hung over the tent, and by night they would lie in the entrance to their own tents and watch the fire.
 As long as the Presence stayed, they stayed.
 But when the Presence moved, they followed.
 They were Presence led and Presence drawn” (Pg.89).

 In Exodus 33, verses 13-17, there is a fascinating conversation between the Lord and Moses concerning His Presence.
 “The LORD replied, ‘My Presence will go with you, and I will give you rest.’”
 Then Moses said to Him, “If Your Presence does not go with us, do not send us up from here.
 How will anyone know that You are pleased with me and with Your people unless You go with us?
 What else will distinguish me and Your people from all the other people on the face of the earth?”
 The Lord replied, “I will do the very thing you have asked, because I am pleased with you and I know you by name.”